 The members of this very un-merry company are:

-While the party consists of classic fantasy archetypes, these heroes are slightly off-kilter, which makes for hilarious interactions.
+While the party consists of classic fantasy archetypes, these personalities are written slightly off-kilter, which makes for hilarious interactions.

 WIC's humor is also very self-referential.